Physical Properties

 Kyanite

-Kyanite is the classic example of extreme directional hardness:
+Kyanite is the classic example of extreme directional hardness.
+The mineral was

 Diamond